remotion-dev/remotion/packages/docs/docs/renderer/stitch-frames-to-video.md

 _optional, available since v3.1_

-[Set the looping behavior.](/docs/config#setnumberofgifloops) This option may only be set when rendering GIFs.
+Set the looping behavior.
+This option may only be set when rendering GIFs.
 [See here for more details.](/docs/render-as-gif#changing-the-number-of-loops)

+### `muted`

+_optional, available since v3.2.1_

+Disables audio output.
+This option may only be set in combination with a video codec and should also be passed to [`stitchFramesToVideo()`](/docs/renderer/stitch-frames-to-video).

 ### `verbose`